cabintech/FXCoreMP/README.md

 It would be necessary to find and read the macro definition to have any idea about what the arguments are, and if the correct registers are being used.
-In this case the code can be made more readable by using named arguments in the invocation:
+In this case the code can be made more readable by using named arguments in the invocation.
+A named argument is the argument name (from the macro definition) followed by the "=" character, and then the argument value.

 ```
 $CALC_DELAY(buffer_base=r0, offset=r6, cv=r8, tempReg1=r9, tempReg2=r12)